infosecfreek/QRadar---Offense-Assignment-and-Closing-Details/README.md

 Open the file, change the x.x.x.x mentioned in it with Qradar console IP address.
 Copy the Offense_Asign.html to the /opt/qradar/webapps/console in your QRadar console using winscp.
 Now you can access this with following url: https://x.x.x.x/console/Offense_Asign.html

+Change the "user1","user2","user3","user4" mentioned in the code with the users available in your console.